 I mostly recommend people to spare at least 7-8 days to plan a relaxing trip to Kinnaur Valley.
-This will help you explore the beautiful places on Hindustan Tibet Road as well as relax in the enchanting and peaceful villages like Kalpa, Sangla, Chitkul, and Sarahan.
+This much days will help you explore the beautiful places on Hindustan Tibet Road as well as relax in the enchanting and peaceful villages like Kalpa, Sangla, Chitkul, and Sarahan.

 - Day 1 | Delhi – Shimla / Narkanda

 - Day 2 | Shimla / Narkanda – Sarahan

 - Day 3 | Sarahan – Tapri – Reckong Peo – Kalpa

 - Day 4 | Rest day at Kalpa

 - Day 5 | Kalpa – Karcham – Sangla / Rakcham (Baspa Valley)

 - Day 6 | Sangla / Rakcham – Chitkul / Sangla / Rakcham